ts-docs/ts-docs/docsPages/Guides/Options.md

 - The CLI
 - `tsdocsOptions` property in your typescript configuration file.
-- `tsDocs.config.js` file, which must export an object with the options.
+- `tsdocs.config.js` file, which must export an object with the options.
+You can generate this file with the `--init` flag.

-ts-docs first gets all CLI arguments, then joins them with the options from the typescript configuration, and finally with the `tsDocs.config.js` file.
+ts-docs first gets all CLI arguments, then joins them with the options from the typescript configuration, and finally with the `tsdocs.config.js` file.

 ## CLI usage